antihax/RadioNotifications/README.md

 ### preamble `int`

 The initial burst during the transmission.
 255 disables.
+Range is 0 through 8.

 ### voice `int`

-The voice for the broadcast
+The voice for the broadcast.
+Current range is 0 through 9.

 ### noise `int`

 The background static noise for the broadcast.
+Current range is 0 through 7.

 ### signature `int`